arifalmas/Tailwind-CSS-4.0/README.md

   🟢 You can use @import to bring in styles.</br>
   🟢 @theme lets you change the theme with CSS.</br>
   🟢 It uses CSS variables instead of relying on JavaScript. </br>

+  This shift towards CSS means you'll rely less on JavaScript for making your site look how you want.